-- Reproducible science - containers can include an application and its dependencies, and be run on other systems where Singularity is installed.
+- Reproducible science - containers can include an application and its dependencies, and be run on other systems where Apptainer is installed.

-- Version independent - run code designed for other versions of Linux e.g. safely run legacy code.
+- Version independent - run code designed for other versions of Linux e.g. Ubuntu packages on a CentOS system.

 - Self-contained - allow isolation of complicated application installs.